Stephen Lynch (politician): Foreign policy and veterans

 In the wake of the September 11 attacks, the Oversight and Government Reform Committee had oversight of airport security and some elements of the War in Afghanistan.
-Lynch sat on the Veterans' Affairs Committee for his first term.
+Lynch sat on the House Veterans' Affairs Committee for his first term.
 He has several Veterans's Affairs (VA) hospitals in his district, and sponsored legislation to increase nurse staffing and allow private physician prescriptions to be filled at VA hospitals.

 A supporter of American intervention in the Middle East, Lynch has made 12 trips to Iraq and ten to Afghanistan and Pakistan.
 Part of these visits' purpose was to ensure accountability in reconstruction projects.
 He voted for the Iraq War authorization in 2002, against the Democratic House leadership, and later voted to continue funding the war.
 He supported Obama's drawdown of troops in Iraq throughout 2010 and 2011 and Obama's renewal of the War in Afghanistan, the only Massachusetts representative to vote for funding for Obama's Afghanistan initiative.
 Lynch voted for increased foreign aid to Pakistan in 2009, but, along with Oversight Chairman John F. Tierney, pushed for strict oversight of the aid's distribution.

 Lynch supports lifting the United States' economic sanctions on Cuba.
 Moakley, his predecessor, was heavily involved in Latin American affairs, and Lynch has made an effort to continue this work.
 He joined five other congressmen on a 2002 visit to Cuba, where they met with President Fidel Castro.